 Individual modules are generally worth 15 credits (see the list of modules) and equate to 150 hours of student effort.
 One module will normally be completed every three months allowing workload and effort to be spread evenly throughout the programme of study.
 We recommend that students should spend 15 hours per week (or approximately 60 hours per month) studying for a module.

-In any 12 month period, you will typically undertake study for 60 credits of work (equivalent to four 15 credit modules) unless you choose the accelerated route, in which case you will complete upto 120 credits of work (or eight 15 credit modules) in 1 year (depending on module choice and availability) .
+In any 12 month period, you will typically undertake study for 60 credits of work (equivalent to four 15 credit modules).
 There are three exit points available allowing you to choose to graduate with different qualifications depending on the length of study:

 The modules are designed to directly meet the overall aims of the programme.
 The composition of the programme and the pathways that you can follow through it are shown below.

 In Year 1 all modules are mandatory.
 The first three core modules provide knowledge of fundamental concepts and skills in GIS (GEOG5011M Principles of GIS, GEOG5021M Using Databases and GIS and GEOG5891M GIS and Spatial Analysis) while the final Year 1 module (GEOG5891M GIS in the Workplace) provides opportunities for learning that are directly relevant to every day work and will involve consideration of practical 'real world' examples and case studies.